 To the yeast mixture, add 4 cups of flour, oil, and salt; stir until incorporated.
 Then add the remaining flour, 1/2 cup at a time, until the dough begins to pull away from the sides of the bowl.

 If kneading the dough by hand, transfer it to a very lightly floured surface.
 With oiled hands, knead for 6 to 7 minutes.
 To knead the dough using a stand mixer, switch to the dough hook, and knead for 5 minutes on medium speed.

 Transfer the dough to an oil-coated bowl, cover, and let rise until doubled, about 1 hour.
 Punch the dough down, cover, and let rise another 30 minutes.

 Divide in the dough half and form 2 loaves.
 I like to make a log and pinch the seam and the ends together tightly.

-Transfer to two 9 x 5-inch, well-greased loaf pans with the seem side down.
+Transfer to two 9 x 5-inch, well-greased loaf pans with the seam side down.
 Cover loosely with greased plastic wrap and let rise in a warm place until the center has crowned; about 1-inch above the loaf rim; about 30 minutes.